Jean-Paul Rodrigue (2017), New York:

 to obtain lower unit transport costs if they are transported

+in large quantities.
 A similar trend also applies to container shipping with

 larger containerships involving lower unit costs.